marianaflores1/Customer-Segmentation-Analysis/README.md

 ## Key Findings & Recommendations
 K-Means is a traditional clustering technique commonly used for segmentation data.
 Three clusters are identified, due to the number of clusters we run ten iterations using K-Means then combine Principal Component Analysis (PCA) for additional clarity.
-The follwing three subgroups are identified from the analysis:
+The following three subgroups are identified from the analysis:

 - Segment 1 (37%) - 16.43% Male and 83.56% Female gender, average age of 33.08 years, income of $39.68K, and spending score of 53.32.